 Take some food

 The second tip is to pack food.
 Sure you can always get room service, but to get some chicken nuggets will cost you $40.
 What I do is pack protein shakes and protein bars, because I usually don’t want a full meal, I just need something in my stomach.
+I recently visited Medterra CBD where I came across some brilliant medical uses of cannabis, which I will be taking for my trips.

 Get a fridge for that food